calebjones/gephi-streaming-client/README.md

 See the [Gephi Streaming Plugin example usage](http://wiki.gephi.org/index.php/Graph_Streaming#Gephi_as_Master) for how to configure Gephi to act as a master server.
-Once Gephi has a master server running with a workspace attached to it (`workspace0` in this example), the following example code will create a simple square network.
+Once Gephi has a master server running with a workspace attached to it (`workspace0` in this example), the following example code will create a simple star network.

     // setup